PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 ### Step 1: Create the private/public key pair (if you don't already have keys)

-On your **local machine** (e.g., laptop), first create the RSA key pair.
+On your **local machine** (e.g., laptop), first create the key pair.
 This is done by running the following command in a terminal (press the "Enter" key 3 times after running the command below, i.e., do not answer any of the questions):

 ```
-$ ssh-keygen -t rsa
+$ ssh-keygen -t ed25519
  [Enter]
  [Enter]
  [Enter]